Ledig stilling ved NMBU

 - Take part in exchanges with collaborators in the USA and France.

+We are looking for a trained statistician, ideally with familiarity and interest in ecological applications.
 The successful applicant must hold a PhD degree within a relevant scientific area (statistics, mathematics, statistical ecology, biometry, or similar).
 The applicant must document expertise in the research subject.

 Required academic qualifications: